 - Compute a strategy similar to scenario B, with additional emphasis on reducing the effect of quantity management on the quality of groundwater in the south western part of the study area (Scenario C).
 That involves attempting to maintain sulfate concentration at specified locations within a tolerable range and at the same time preventing the movement of water of low quality down to the principal aquifer where pumping is taking place.

-Peralta, R. C.; Gharbi, A.; and Tika, J., "Optimal Sustainable Ground-Water Quantity and Quality Planning in Salt Lake Valley Using USUGWM" (1991).
+Peralta, Richard C.; Gharbi, A.; and Tika, J., "Optimal Sustainable Ground-Water Quantity and Quality Planning in Salt Lake Valley Using USUGWM" (1991).
 Civil and Environmental Engineering Faculty Publications.
 Paper 1168.